The Cedar School

 Kier & Education Funding Agency

-There are currently 66 children enrolled at the school with a maximum admission of 70.
 The school is a community of learners that work in open partnership to meet the educational, physical and health needs of their children.
-The design seeks to align with the school’s educational vision and wonderfully positive ‘I can’ culture.
+The design aligned with the school’s educational vision and wonderfully positive ‘I can’ culture.